rdfostrich/article-swj2020-cobra/content/problem-statement.md

 3. {:#hypothesis-qualitative-querying-vm}
 VM query execution is faster for a BDC compared to a UDC.
 4. {:#hypothesis-qualitative-querying-dm}
-DM query execution is faster for a BDC to a UDC.
+DM query execution is faster for a BDC compared to a UDC.
 5. {:#hypothesis-qualitative-querying-vq}
-VQ query execution is faster for a BDC to a UDC.
+VQ query execution is faster for a BDC compared to a UDC.